Indoor Air Quality

 Indoor Humidity Control

 Modern homes are designed and built to be energy efficient.
 The indoor air is exchanged with outdoor air only through the heating or cooling systems.
 Opening the windows can help balance the humidity inside the house with the humidity outside the house.
 But through much of the cooling and heating seasons we keep our windows closed.
 That makes the humidity level of the indoor air susceptible to the effects of the cooling and heating system.

 Air conditioners cool the air inside the house and remove some of the humidity, but not as effectively as a dehumidifier.
 Heaters and furnaces draw moisture out of the air, and quickly make it very unpleasant and unhealthy, particularly in a well–insulated home.
 Plus, during heating season, lack of humidity can also force you to use more energy because dry air feels cooler.

 Fortunately, the humidity level can be easily adjusted with a home humidifier.
 Whole–house humidifiers come as stand alone units or they can be integrated with your home’s forced air heating or cooling system.
 Humidifiers integrated with the forced air system are supplied with water directly from the house’s plumbing supply.
 You set the humidistat level where you want it at the beginning of the heating season and let the unit take care of itself.
 It automatically adjusts the humidity to compensate for the dryness produced by the heater.

 Choosing the right humidifier depends on the size of your home, the type of central heating and cooling systems installed, and other factors.
 Wall Heating & Air can evaluate your system and help you pick the right humidifier for the job.
 Central humidifiers cost less than you might think and they can make a very big difference in your comfort and health.
-If you live in the Atlanta metro area and you’d like to discuss your humidifier options, give us a call today.
+If you live in the Lawrenceville metro area and you’d like to discuss your humidifier options, give us a call today.